Nigel-Mark-Smith/process_vacancies/README.md

 - Detection/removal of vacancies raised by agencies.
 - Production of vacancy history reports.
 - Production of per CV/Job engine metrics.
+- Automatic backup of the contents of the 'vacancies' database.